Yellow perch: Distribution

-Yellow perch are native to the tributaries of the Arctic and Atlantic Oceans, and the Great Lakes–St. Lawrence River and Mississippi River basins in North America.
-In Canada, its native range extends throughout Nova Scotia and Quebec north to the Mackenzie River.
-It also is common in the northwest to Great Slave Lake and west into Alberta.
+Yellow perch are native to the tributaries of the Atlantic Oceans and Hudson Bay in North America, particularly the Great Lakes–St. Lawrence River and Mississippi River basins.

+In Canada, its native range includes all the Great Lakes, and from Nova Scotia to the Prairie provinces north to the Mackenzie River.
+It also is common in the Great Slave Lake.

 In the United States, the native range extends south into Ohio and Illinois, and throughout most of the northeastern United States.
 Native distribution was driven by postglacial melt from the Mississippi River.
 It is also considered native to the Atlantic Slope basin, extending south to the Savannah River.
 There is also a small, likely native population in the Dead Lakes region of the Apalachicola River system in Florida.

 The yellow perch has also been widely introduced for sport and commercial fishing purposes.
 It has also been introduced to establish a forage base for bass and walleye.
 These introductions were predominantly performed by the U.S. Fish Commission in the late 19th and early 20th centuries.
 However, unauthorized introductions have likely occurred from illegal introductions, dispersal through connected waterways, and use as live bait.
 The current native and introduced range in the United States is through northern Missouri to western Pennsylvania to South Carolina and north to Maine, with introduced populations in the northwest and southwest portions of the United States.
 It has been extirpated in Arkansas.

 Introductions in Canada have been less intense than in the United States.
 It was primarily limited to the lakes in the Peace River drainage of British Columbia, but has currently expanded to other bordering areas since.
 A population in Swan Lake of the Peace River drainage, however, may be indigenous.
 The yellow perch has been introduced to China and Japan.